All-optical valley switch and clock of electronic dephasing: Introduction

 For a two-level system, population in the higher energy state can be switched on and off by two $\pi$-shifted resonant laser pulses delayed by $\tau = 2\pi/{\Delta E}$, where $\Delta E$ is the energy spacing between the two levels~\cite{warren1993coherent}.
-This is the simplest example of coherent control, which has seen a dramatic explosion thanks to the technological advancements in high intensity and ultrafast laser technology~\cite{baltuvska2003attosecond,gruson2016attosecond, kotur2016spectral, baltuvska2002controlling, lopez2005amplitude, dudovich2006measuring}.
-This technology has allowed to control and image in real time the movement of electrons in atomic, molecular and condensed matter systems [REFS].
+This is the simplest example of coherent control, which has seen a dramatic explosion thanks to the advancements in high intensity and ultrafast laser technology, which has allowed control and imaging of real-time motion of electrons in atoms, molecules and solids~\cite{baltuvska2003attosecond,gruson2016attosecond, kotur2016spectral, baltuvska2002controlling, lopez2005amplitude, dudovich2006measuring}.
 The production of trains of ultrashort pulses, down to the attosecond timescale, with a controllable phase and polarization relation between them is now possible~\cite{dorney2019controlling, pupeza2015high,Stummer:20}.
 Here, we theoretically demonstrate a coherent control protocol that uses a sequence of ultrashort pulses to completely control the valley polarization, i.e., turn it on and off as well as switch between the valley states, on timescales shorter than 100~fs.
 The valley polarization is sensitive to the time of electronic coherence between bands, additionally providing a tool to measure such times.